janlelis/unicode-display_width/README.md

 Old Rubies which might still work: **2.3**, **2.2**, **2.1**, **2.0**, **1.9**

-## (*unreleased*) Version 2.0.pre.1 -- Breaking Changes
+## Version 2.0.pre1 — Breaking Changes

-Some features of this library have been marked deprecated for a long time and will be removed with Version 2.0 (which will be released December 2020):
+Some features of this library have been marked deprecated for a long time and will be removed with Version 2.0, which will be released December 2020:

 - Aliases of display_width (…\_size, …\_length) have been removed
 - Auto-loading of string core extension has been removed: